dietercoopman/laravel-showsql/README.md

-# A Laravel package to output an sql given to the database
+# A Laravel package to log the current sql to your favourite debug tool

 ## Changelog